Alimov-8/django-bookstore-app/README.md

  ### 1. Custom User Model
   ##### ↪️ Commits:
     • Custom User Model
-        Important: Start custom user model from the very first migrate command you run, you’re in for a world of hurt because User is tightly interwoven with the rest of Django internally.
+        ❗️ Start custom user model from the very first migrate command you run, you’re in for a world of hurt because User is tightly interwoven with the rest of Django internally.
 It is challenging to switch over to a custom user model mid-project.